 This is a one semester course in US Government designed to meet the A-G criteria for High School Homeschoolers.

-In this course, students will explore the foundations of our American Government through reading, writing, projects, research, discussion, and debate.
-They will study the origins of the constitution, the division of powers put forth in the constitution, how as individuals we participate in our government, and how we can combine our voices towards collective action.
-In the final unit we will look at the outputs of our government (i.e. our Domestic and Foreign Policy).
+In this course, students explore the foundations of our American Government through reading, writing, projects, research, discussion, and debate.
+They study the origins of the constitution, the division of powers put forth in the constitution, how as individuals we participate in our government, and how we can combine our voices towards collective action.
+In the final unit, we look at the outputs of our government (i.e. our domestic and foreign policy).This course requires work outside of class times.
+It may also require students to participate in some online activities including but not limited to an online discussion forum, online quizzes or assessments, and online assignments.
+Please make sure your child has access to the course at UHS Online.

 1 hr, Mondays & Wednesdays, 1:30pm - 2:30pm